jacobmstein/cs1302-phased-list/README.md

 These steps are suggesions and, therefore, do not constitute an exhaustive list of steps that you may need to take to complete the project.

-1. Preparation (Suggested Deadline: Wednesday, Mar 3rd):
+1. Preparation (Suggested Deadline: Monday, Oct 4th):

    - [ ] Read through the entire project description, including the appendices, **and write down questions as you go**.